-Welcome to The Practice Tradition of MogaDao and The School of DaochanMogaDao Qigong, MogaDao 5-Element Yoga, Inward Honing and Daochan Meditation, Heartmind Warrior Training, and MogaDao Sacred Daoist Sexuality
+Welcome to The Practice Tradition of MogaDao: The Way of Complete HarmonyMogaDao Qigong, MogaDao 5-Element Yoga, Inward Honing and MogaDao Meditation, Heartmind Warrior Training, and MogaDao Sacred Daoist Sexuality

 The MogaDao practice tradition encompasses 5 disciplines: MogaDao Qigong, MogaDao Yoga, Empty Sky Meditation, the Heartmind Warrior Training Program (incorporating MogaDao Gongfu Training and the Heartmind Warrior Seminar, which is an academic class focusing on cultural, spiritual, and artistic subjects), and the Depth Sexology Program, a comprehensive study of sexuality and eros for the modern age. (“Depth Sexology” is a term that Zhenzan Dao coined in 2017, following the Depth Ecology and Depth Psychology movements).

 MogaDao derives from no prior culture in particular, but antecedents of MogaDao might be found in aspects of the Samurai culture of Japan, with its emphasis on martial training and poetry; in the artistic Chan and Daoist culture of the Tang Dynasty, with its emphasis on refinement of movement and thought, monastic devotion and meditation, and on the healing arts; in the Greek School of Athens of antiquity, with its emphasis on intellectual camaraderie and ethics in society; and in the Jungian school of the twentieth and twenty-first century, with its foundation in archetype and mythopoetic consciousness.